brandur/sorg/content/nanoglyphs-drafts/047-stainless.md

 <img src="/photographs/nanoglyphs/047-stainless/komodo-lazy-2@2x.jpg" alt="Komodo dragon lazy 2" class="wide" loading="lazy">

 It's hard to blame them because by this time it's already *hot*, at 30C/86F and little breeze.
 Later in the trip we'd hike up a hill to an overlook and during the 15 minute stint I sweated out about half my bodyweight.
-With its island chain spanning an area wider than the continental United States, Indonesia's a wide country with a lot of varied ecologies.
+With its island chain spanning an area wider than the continental United States, Indonesia's a vast country with a lot of varied ecologies.
 Ambon, where we'd go after Rinca, is a jungle.
 Komodo where the dragons live is hot, arid territory made up mainly of long grasses and other dry weather plants.
 It reminds me of California.

-The dragons are capable of short, powerful bursts of activity that famously taken down animals as large as water buffalo, but they're rare enough that the water buffalo have little fear of them.
+The dragons are capable of short, powerful bursts of activity that have famously taken down animals as large as water buffalo, but they're rare enough that the water buffalo have little fear of them.
 It was a common sight to see dragons, water buffalo, and macaques cohabiting a single watering hole just feet from each other.
 With that said, as we hiked further around the island we'd come across an occasional "tombstone" marking where a dragon-on-water-buffalo encounter had not ended well for the latter.

 <img src="/photographs/nanoglyphs/047-stainless/water-buffalo-skull@2x.jpg" alt="Water buffalo skull" class="wide" loading="lazy">

-I asked our guide what it was like to live on the island (they work a 20 days on, 10 days off model not dissimilar to a rig worker back home) and he told me that he's friend with enough other people on the island that they find ways to keep it fun.
+I asked our guide what it was like to live on the island (they work a 20 days on, 10 days off model not dissimilar to a rig worker back home) and he told me that he's friends with enough other people on the island that they find ways to keep it fun.
 The dragons are most active around sunrise and sunset, and a few of them have taken to livestreaming and making TikTok videos around that time.
 I encouraged him on the hustle -- in a country where most of the population spends most of their time staring vapidly into the algorithmic abyss of TikTok, _publishing_ a TikTok video is a major creative act.

 In the interest of full disclosure, something I learned from my real life visit is that Komodo dragons are smaller than I expected.
 At 79 to 91 kg (174 to 201 lbs.), an average adult male weighs about the same as I do.
 Huge for a lizard, but smaller than one might think by searching "komodo dragon" on Google and looking at human/dragon images, where the dragon invariably gets a close up with a wide angle lens while a human sits in the optically distorted background, looking tiny by comparison.
 As a species we've developed a challenging relationship with the truth in all things.